 Q: When did you move here?

-A: I worked in Chañaral, Atacama region August through December of 2016 and then moved to La Serena in January of 2017.
+A: I worked in Chañaral, Atacama region from August through December of 2016 and then moved to La Serena in January of 2017.

 Q: Did you move here alone or with a spouse/family?

 Q: Why did you move; what do you do?

 A: I came to Chile as a volunteer English teacher with the government-run English Opens Doors Program (EDOP, or PIAP in Spanish) in the tiny town of Chañaral in northern Chile.
 After finishing the program, I searched for work as an English teacher and was hired at La Serena’s Instituto Chileno Norteamericano.
 I currently work there part-time and have another online teaching job.
 I also teach occasional yoga classes (in Spanish) in a local studio.